What Is an Air Fryer? Here’s What It Really Does to Your Food

 There’s no question that air fryers are hugely popular.
 But if you’ve ever wondered, “what is an air fryer?” or “how does an air fryer work?” this guide breaks it down.

-The air fryer is essentially an amped-up countertop convection oven.
-(But there’s a difference between air-frying and baking.)
+The air fryer is essentially an amped-up countertop convection oven—it doesn’t actually fry your food.
+(Although, keep in mind that there’s a difference between air-frying and baking.)
 Patented by Philips Electronics Company, the small appliance claims to mimic the results of deep-frying with nothing more than hot air and little or no oil.

 This gadget has surged in popularity over the last few years—nearly 40% of U.S. homes had one as of July 2020, according to the market research firm NPD Group.
 There are all kinds of things you can air-fry—from frozen chicken wings and homemade french fries to roasted vegetables and fresh-baked cookies.